drewkim/sudoku/README.md

 A graphical implementation of Sudoku.

-Made using JFrame for ATCS 2014.
+Made using JFrame for ATCS in 2014.